Nur35982/Nur35982/README.md

 ### About Me

-I am a final semester undergraduate student at North South University, majoring in Computer Science and Engineering (CSE).
-I have a strong proficiency in web development, machine learning, autonomous mobile robotics, and engineering economics.
+I am a CSE Graduate from North South University (NSU), with strong proficiency in web development, machine learning, autonomous mobile robotics, and engineering economics.
 My academic journey has equipped me with a diverse skill set, and I am passionate about programming, problem-solving, and writing about engineering economics.

 ---